 |How to Install your New Sunglass Replacement Lenses in Plastic Sunglass Frames|

 |How to Install Lenses in Hard Plastic Framed Sunglasses Like Ray Ban Wayfarers and Otis Sunglasses|

 |Our Classic First Video on how to install Lenses in Plastic Framed Sunglasses.|

 - Lenses go in and out from the front, not the back.

-- Start with the widest top to bottom side of the lens.
-This is usually the outside, temple portion of the frame and insert the lens firmly into the rim groove.
-Lay down the rest of the lens on the frame and as much as the lens into place so only the nose portion is left.
+- Start with the widest top to bottom side of the lens (this is usually the outside, temple portion of the frame) and insert the lens firmly into the rim groove.
+Lay down the rest of the lens on the frame, moving as much as the lens into place as possible so only the nose portion is left.

 - Holding the top and bottom rim with the thumb and index finger of both hands use your thumbs to push down the lens and snap it into the groove.
 This can take a bit of effort and if necessary slightly bending the lens and the frame to get them together is fine.

 - Check all grooves and lens line.
 The lens should be in the groove in all portions of the rim.
 Bend your glasses slightly/twist the rim to ensure the lens stays firmly in place.